Covid 19 coronavirus: NZ Govt tracer app enriches Jeff Bezos, not locals

 After so much buy-local campaigning, it's amazing that a US company would get such as huge cloud computing contract.

-It also goes against previous comments by Prime Minister Jacinda Ardern implying that your data would be stores on your phone.
+It also goes against previous comments by Prime Minister Jacinda Ardern implying that your data would be stored on your phone.

 READ MORE: